Probate Q&A Series

 1. Reimbursing Creditor Claims

-After the personal representative publishes notice in a local paper and mails notice to known creditors, allow creditors a three-month window to file claims per N.C.
-Gen. Stat. § 28A-19-1 and § 28A-20.
-Once the deadline passes, file a petition for allowance of claims with the clerk’s office.
-The clerk reviews claims and approves amounts.
+After the personal representative publishes notice in a local paper and mails notice to known creditors, allow creditors at least three months from the first publication of notice to present claims under N.C.
+Gen. Stat. § 28A-14-1 and § 28A-19-3.
+Once the deadline passes, review claims and pay valid claims in the statutory order of priority.
 You must pay approved claims in this order:

 Record each payment.
-If the estate lacks enough funds, pay claims pro rata or follow statutory abatement rules.
+If the estate lacks enough funds, pay claims according to statutory priority and applicable abatement rules.

 2. Distributing Estate Funds via a Joint Account

-Joint bank accounts with right of survivorship pass automatically to the surviving account holder.
-These funds do not enter probate and do not form part of the estate assets.
-If you manage such funds during administration, confirm that the account includes a surviving joint tenant.
-Do not treat these funds as estate property for creditor claims or beneficiary distributions.
+Joint bank accounts with right of survivorship generally pass automatically to the surviving account holder.
+These funds generally do not enter probate and are generally not part of the probate estate.
+If you manage such funds during administration, confirm that the account includes a surviving joint tenant and review whether the account may be subject to estate claims under applicable law.
+Do not treat these funds as probate estate property for beneficiary distributions.
 To distribute probate assets, write estate checks or transfer funds per the Will or North Carolina’s intestacy rules.
 Always keep separate records for joint account transactions and probate distributions.

 3. Submitting an Affidavit of Collection